 Zucchini Mashed Potatoes.....

-I was fooling around in the kitchen on a bright, sunny Sunday morning in August with a bucket full (literally) of fresh vegetables that was given to me.
-We hadn't eaten potatoes all summer and wasn't feeling like eating them roasted.
+I was fooling around in the kitchen on a bright, sunny Sunday morning in August with a bucket full of fresh vegetables that was given to me.
+I hadn't eaten potatoes all summer and wasn't feeling like eating them roasted.
 In this recipe I leave the skins on, but for a cleaner mashed potato mix, you can peel them.
-I never peel any of my vegetables ever, because lots of the nutrients are in the skin.
+I never peel any of my vegetables ever, as so much of the nutrients are in the skin.
 Why refine your food?

 My thought on Zucchini is that it’s not always the most popular vegetable and here's a way to get it into your meals without it being the main focus.
 However it is the best-known summer squash and does have great health benefits: being 95% water means they are great to eat in the summer (why they are available at the perfect time, thank you nature!) and thus are hydrating.
 For this reason they are also easy to digest.
 I decided to play with combining zucchini chunks into mashed potatoes and it was a total hit!